athowes/multi-agyw/README.md

 ## Improving the estimates for FSW

 - Previous estimates from workbook are based upon national estimates of FSW population size.
 Think about how to integrate these
 * Biases and variation in methodology for key population data which vary by country.
 Survey estimates have more comparable methodology but depending on KP features (for example proportion in households included in survey sampling frame) may have varying bias.
-See working paper "Laga - Mapping the population size of female sex worker in countries across sub-Saharan Africa"
+See working paper "Laga - Mapping the population size of female sex worker in countries across sub-Saharan Africa"Math Kernel Library
 * Survey question "did you have sex in exchange for money or goods" has been critisied.
 Likely too broad with regard to key population of female sex workers
   * Only the most recent round of DHS has this survey question (change was made in 2013 and started to be implemented in 2015, although this may vary by country with some countries still not using this question).
 Alternative question regards last three sexual partners
 * Other sources of data about key populations